angular/angular/packages/compiler/design/separate_compilation.md

 ### Angular 5

-In 5.0 and prior versions of Angular the compiler performs whole program analysis and generates template and injector definitions that are use this global knowledge to flatten injector scope definitions, inline directives into the component, pre-calculate queries, pre-calculate content projection, etc. This global knowledge requires that module and
+In 5.0 and prior versions of Angular the compiler performs whole program analysis and generates template and injector definitions that are using this global knowledge to flatten injector scope definitions, inline directives into the component, pre-calculate queries, pre-calculate content projection, etc. This global knowledge requires that module and